ezrafayet/golang-monorepo/README.md

 # Golang-monorepo

-A basic monorepo featuring Go services and shared libraries that proved to be good enough for small to medium projects.
+A basic setup for a monorepo featuring Go services and shared libraries, proven to be good enough for small to medium projects.

 # Quick Start